WHITE-HAT999/testtttt/README.md

 	},
 	{
 		name = 'Performance',
-		description = 'Tweak and test your performance settings for Roblox in Contro.', color = Color3.new(0.168627, 0.376471, 1.0),
+		description = 'Tweak and test your performance settings for Roblox in Sirius.', color = Color3.new(0.000000, 0.623529, 0.831373),
 		minimumLicense = 'Free',
 		categorySettings = {
 			{
 				name = 'Artificial FPS Limit',
-				description = 'Contro will automatically set your FPS to this number when you are tabbed-in to Roblox.', settingType = 'Number',
+				description = 'Sirius will automatically set your FPS to this number when you are tabbed-in to Roblox.', settingType = 'Number',
 				values = {20, 5000},
 				current = 240,